-Bayonne High School: Corrective Action Plan (CAP) for Addressing Chronic Absenteeism 2023-2024
+BAYONNE ALTERNATIVE HIGH SCHOOL: Corrective Action Plan (CAP) Chronic Absenteeism 2024-2025

 Pursuant to N.J.S.A.
 18A:38-25.1, in the event that 10 percent or more of the students enrolled in a public school are chronically absent, which means a student has missed 10% or more days of school, the school shall develop a corrective action plan to improve the absenteeism rate.
 The plan will be presented to the local board of education and reviewed and revised annually until absenteeism rates are below 10%.